 - In this scenario, it would be important to distinguish re-imagined activities, that approximate the original activity and timeframe, from new activities that are wholly different or that add significantly to the kinds of collaborations involved.

 - This distinction would then help guide “Working Group Y” toward two possible courses of action:

 - First, to propose a shift from a 3-day conference on one campus to a series of fall online events (generally in line with their original 3-day conference but adjusts the timing and modality), they would submit an amended budget request for reconsideration among the Corridor Directors.

-- Second, for new activities which differ radically from a group’s original proposal/award (in format, timing, or both), they could pursue Corridor funding for their new ideas by submitting a proposal in a future CFP cycle.
+- Second, for new activities which differ radically from a Working Group’s original proposal/award (in format, timing, or both), they could pursue Corridor funding for their new ideas by submitting a proposal in a future CFP cycle.

-3 - Working Group Z has an approved activity budget of $2500 (for an invited collaborator’s travel, lodging, and catered working group meals).
-Given COVID campus hosting policies and travel restrictions, their collaboration will now be virtual format.
-Could the working group re-envision their research collaboration and re-allocate some of their award to purchase the invited collaborator’s book (or a relevant book) for all the working group members, so they can collectively discuss and deepen their engagement with this scholar/in this field?
+3 - Working Group Z has an approved activity budget of $2,500 for an invited collaborator’s travel, lodging, and catered working group meals.
+Given COVID-19 campus hosting policies and travel restrictions, their collaboration will now be virtual format.
+Could the Working Group re-envision their research collaboration and re-allocate some of their award to purchase the invited collaborator’s book (or a relevant book) for all the Working Group members, so they can collectively discuss and deepen their engagement with this scholar/in this field?

 - The answer to this possible scenario is a yes.
-Working groups still need to submit the amended activity request form, but the collective purchase of a book to facilitate the research group’s collaboration is something that may make sense for some groups with unspent Corridor funding.
+Working Groups still need to submit the Revise an Existing Award form, but the collective purchase of a book to facilitate the research Working Group’s collaboration is something that may make sense for some Working Groups with unspent Corridor funding.
 Any unused funds will return to the pool of available funding for Corridor activities in future proposal cycles.